Salvador Brotons: Conductor in Portland

 In 1987, Brotons moved to Portland, Oregon, where he resided for ten years and was appointed conductor of the Portland State University Orchestra (1987–1997).
 Out of approximately two hundred applicants, only three were selected for the final auditions, after which Brotons secured the position.
 In Portland, he also taught counterpoint, orchestral conducting, music literature, and history.
 During this period, he composed the Piano Quartet in E major, Op.
 48 A Celebration of Living (1988), a significant work in his catalog, commissioned by a private patron.
 Other notable works from this time include Sextet mixt, Fusió, and Virtus, Op.
 53, which won an award in the United States and was later orchestrated, earning the prestigious Queen Sofía Composition Prize in 1991.

 In 1989, Brotons composed the two-act opera Reverend Everyman on commission from Florida State University.
 The opera was later broadcast on American television.
 It is considered one of his most ambitious and dramatic works, receiving both critical and audience acclaim.

 During his years in Portland, Brotons also served as the principal conductor of the Oregon Sinfonietta (1990–1993) and the Mittleman Jewish Community Orchestra (1989–1991).

 Conductor in Vancouver

 Since 1991, Brotons has served as the principal conductor of the Vancouver Symphony Orchestra in Washington State.
-Under his leadership, he has been honored with the "Arts Council" award from Clark County and the City of Vancouver.
-Maestro Brotons has been leading this orchestra since 1991 until today experimenting an incredible growth in all directions: Increasing the audience, the resources, and the artistic level towards a worldwide recognition.
+Under his leadership, he received the "Arts Council" award from Clark County and the City of Vancouver.
+Brotons has led the orchestra since 1991, during which the ensemble expanded its audience, resources, and artistic activities.

 During this period, Brotons expanded his repertoire to include larger orchestral and choral works.
 Notable compositions from this time include the symphonic poems Phaedo and Liliana.
 The latter premiered with narration by renowned Spanish singer-songwriter Joan Manuel Serrat.